earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-06-automate-science-workflows.md

 #### Answer the following questions below in your report

-1. Explain what the acronym **DRY** stands for and means in practice.
-2. List 2 ways that the DRY principle can improve your code.
+1. Define the acronym **DRY**.
+What does DRY mean?
+1. When you document a function, what elements should you include?
+1. Provide an example of a function name that is expressive vs one that is not expressive.
-3. Explain the key difference between a variable that you create when programming line by line compared to a variable that is created within a function.
+1. Explain the key difference between a variable that you create when programming line by line compared to a variable that is created within a function.
 Use the example below to help you answer the question OR use code to answer the question.
-4. When you document a function, what elements should you include?
-5. Provide an example of a function name that is expressive vs one that is not expressive.

 ```r
 # this code below should help you answer question 3.